isabella232/help-7/gitbook/cmp/vendor-information/external-services.md

 # External Services We Use

-We rely on several 3rd party services which you may need to allow access to via your personal firewall.
+We rely on several third-party services which you may need to allow access to via your personal firewall.
 These are the mandatory services for Cloud Management Platform to function:

 ```text
 https://*.googleapis.com